Teaching English in Thailand; An Interview with Me

 Very cheap and very awesome!
 I earned around 25000 Baht a month, doesn’t sound much but it was more than enough for a cracking lifestyle.
 Rent in a decent serviced apartment is about 4k, you can get 3 deliciously delicious Thai meals for about 100 baht a day total, motorbike and petrol costs a couple of grand a month.
 The real cost is the traveling and partying – that can (and does) eat your money!!

-How much money can the average teacher expect to save?
+How much money can the average teacher in Thailand expect to save each month, or year?

 Are there many opportunities to earn income on the side?